rivershoang/fir_filter/README.md

 You should download the `doc` to view the system block diagram.

-I am too lazy to do "demo FPGA" part so I will do it later
+I am too lazy to do "demo FPGA" part on report so I will do it later

 [Group10_Lab1_Report.pdf](report/Group10_Lab1_Report.pdf)